Saurav9412/Goal-2-Model-Building/README.md

 # Goal-2-Model-Building
 goal: Create a model that uses reliable variables to estimate the credit risk of a car loan.
 Forecasting credit risk is important for our company to identify consumers who may have credit difficulties.
 This document contains a collection of consumer financial account information fields.
+To assess the credibility of loan applicants, we'll need to develop statistical models.
+The candidate who presents the most risks is rejected.
+Those who have been accepted can be placed in one of many tiers based on their points.
+Create a logistic regression model that will be used to assess the applicants' credibility using the available data points.
+The model's separation power (Gini coefficient) will be used to evaluate its quality.
+Build a self-learning model based on past data from bank accounts, credit files,  and consumer loan payment history to enhance scoring model.